iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ⚠️ Please note that these guidelines are important for your app to pass the [iAdvize review process](/documentation/getting-started#app-reviewing-process). ⚠️

 #### Awaits / timeout on Bot Transfers
 Our bot transfer process allows you to set any `timeout` value you might like.
 Please be advised that you should not set a timeout value inferior to 15 seconds.
 Under that delay our system will not have a sufficient amount of time to verify availability.
-This delay if perfectly acceptable in term of conversational experience and is required for the transfer to operate correctly.
+This delay is perfectly acceptable in term of conversational experience and is required for the transfer to operate correctly.

+> :warning: Please note that if you don't specify a `transferOptions`, the timeout value will be 60 seconds

 You can specify a `timeout` in a `transferOptions` key as below :